MAPPA MUNDI

 Santarem.
 Essai sur l'histoire de la cosmographie et de la

-cartographie pendant le moyen age.
-3 vols.
+cartographie pendant le moyen age

 Paris, l949, l85O, l852.
 [A standard work.] .